German yields fall to lowest since May, Portugal sells bonds with record low yield | Business

 "Italy, Greece, Portugal, they all stand to benefit a lot from ECB purchases and EU fiscal support when it materializes."
 But analysts are mindful of potential risks to Southern European debt as uncertainty remains around the ratification of the European Union's 750 billion euro recovery fund.
 "The market seems poised to look through adverse EU headlines, which may pick up ahead of tomorrow's summit," Commerzbank's head of rates and credit research Christoph Rieger told clients.

 Focus was also on ECB speakers on Wednesday, with President Christine Lagarde saying it will review a key rule forcing it to buy corporate bonds in proportion of their outstanding amounts in light of the market's "failure" to reflect risks related to climate change.
-Chief economist Philip Lane and outgoing board member Yves Merch, the latter associated with more hawkish views, are due to speak later on Wednesday.
+Statements from ECB outgoing board member Yves Mersch, who is associated with more hawkish views, didn't trigger much action on bonds.

+Mersch said he had yet to be convinced that the ECB, currently in the middle of rewriting its inflation target and how to achieve it, needed a new strategy at all.

 - READ MORE ON: